Butterfly Pavilion: Exhibits

+Many flowering plants can be seen throughout the pavilion.

 Wings of the Tropics is a 7000 sqft tropical conservatory with over 1,200 butterflies and 200 plant species from tropical rain-forests.
 On one side of the conservatory, visitors can watch the butterflies emerge from their chrysalides, and twice a day can watch the staff release them into the rain-forest.
 The Butterfly Pavilion purchases about 500 butterfly chrysalides each week from butterfly farms around the world.

 Crawl-A-See-Em lets visitors observe tarantulas, leaf insects, scorpions, beetles, and giant millipedes, and even hold Rosie, a Chilean rose hair tarantula.

 Water's Edge is about animals in Atlantic and Pacific Ocean tide pools.
 Visitors can see and touch sea stars, sea cucumbers, and horseshoe crabs.

 The Nature Trail is a 0.5 mi long trail just outside the Pavilion along Big Dry Creek.
 Here visitors can see Colorado's native insects, prairie dogs, and rabbits, and maybe even a heron, hawk, or eagle perched in a tree.

 The outdoor Dee Lidvall Discovery Garden includes a butterfly garden planted with pincushion flower, cosmos, nicotiana and other colorful flowers to attract local butterflies, and a xeriscape garden sponsored by the Colorado Cactus and Succulent Society that includes dry land plants such as cactus, hardy ice plant, penstemon, yarrow, and lavender.

 From mid-December to mid-January, Butterfly Pavilion also presents its Living Lights events on non-holiday Thurs.-Sun. nights.